Key terms and acronyms used in CONNECT.

 Every entity in CONNECT is assigned at least one genre.
 Entries with multiple genres have only one designated Main Genre; any other associated genres are Alternate Genres.

 One of the 250 U.S. and 70+ Canadian cities and regions available to view in market-level location breakouts.
 Market areas are assigned by ZIP code and identified by the nearest metro.
-All ZIPs in the U.S. and Canada are included in a Market.
+All ZIPs in the U.S. and Canada are included in a market.

 Mass Market (sometimes called Mass Merchant) describes large chain stores that sell a variety of products both online and in-store, e.g. Target and Walmart.